-During heavy rains it is possible for sewers to get backed up with water and, without a backwater valve, your basement or home may experience flooding.
-By having a backwater valve installed in your home, you can avoid greater expenses later for repairs.
+During heavy rains it is possible for sewers to get backed up with water and, without a backwater valve installation, your basement or home may experience flooding.
+By having a backflow valve in your home, you can avoid greater expenses later for repairs.

 3 Benefits of Backwater Valve Installation in Toronto, ON